American Red Cross Lifeguard Training

 American Red Cross lifeguard Re-certification includes CPR, First Aid and AED update.
 Must be 15 years old by the end of the class and hold a current American Red Cross Lifeguard certification.

 YMCA Swim Instructor Certification Class

 This introductory course teaches the basics of instructing aquatic classes that are student-centered, value-oriented, safe, and effective.
 Participants must be at least 16 years of age with strong swimming skills.
 Minimum prerequisites include: Current certifications in CPR/AED-PR, First Aid, and AED/Oxygen Administration.
 Participants must successfully complete the written test, perform all practical skills, demonstrate the ability to lead and teach swim lessons, and be fully involved in the course.
-Contact the Aquatic Director above for dates and times.
+Contact the Aquatic Director below for dates and times.

 American Safety and Health Institute Classes